-4.10 Future Receivables.
-Can the seller commit in an enforceable manner (both prior to and after its insolvency) to sell receivables to the purchaser that come into existence after the date of the sale contract (as in a "future flow" securitisation)?
+4.9 Future Receivables.
+Can the seller commit in an enforceable manner to sell receivables to the purchaser that come into existence after the date of the receivables purchase agreement (e.g., "future flow" securitisation)?
+In that regard, is there a distinction between receivables that arise prior to or after the seller's insolvency?

-Under German law, it is possible to sell and assign receivables arising in the future, provided that such receivables are sufficiently identified (or at least identifiable, see question 4.7 above).
+Under German law, it is possible to sell and assign receivables arising in the future, provided that such receivables are sufficiently identified (or at least identifiable, see question 4.6 above).
 The purchaser then obtains ownership of such receivables at the time when they arise, unless at such time other prerequisites of a valid assignment have ceased to exist, in which case the assignment fails.
-The latter applies, in particular, where an insolvency proceeding has been opened with respect to the seller prior to the receivable coming into existence, because in such a case the seller is no longer able to dispose of its assets.
+The latter applies, in particular, where an insolvency proceeding has been opened with respect to the seller prior to the receivable coming into existence because in such a case the seller is no longer able to dispose of its assets.